Clyra Control for AI-assisted engineering

 Scan delivery artifacts

-Clyra scans repo artifacts, CI workflows, MCP configs, agent instructions, package scripts, credential references, and PR-linked provenance when available.
+Clyra reads workflow files, CI jobs, MCP configs, agent instructions, package scripts, credential references, and PR-linked provenance when available.

 02